SergiomFM/Transcendence/IMPLEMENTATION.md

 ### Match Reporting

-On game over, the server POSTs match results to `USERS_BACKEND_URL/matches` with player IDs, scores, and the winner ID.
+On game over, the server POSTs match results to `USERS_BACKEND_URL/matches` (routed through the HTTPS proxy) with player IDs, scores, and the winner ID.
 Guest player IDs are sent as `null`.

 ### Room ID Generation